amesar/mlflow-tools/mlflow_tools/export_import/README.md

   * Export a run to  a directory or zip file.
   * Import a run from a directory or zip file.
   * Copy a run from one tracking server to another.
-  * Limitations - TODO
+  * Limitations
-    * Account for nested runs.
+    * Nested runs only are only accounted for when you import/copy an experiment.
+For a run, its a TODO.
-    * Implement Databricks notebook imports.
+    * Databricks does not support notebook revision imports.

 ### Experiments
   * Export an experiment and all its runs to a directory or zip file.